 Even if there’s congestion on the network, a private and dedicated lane will allow you to perform your internet activities with ease.

-However, you require IP transit and transport to work efficiently for transmitting data over long distances in Canada.
+However, you require IP transit and transport to work efficiently for transmitting data over long distances.

 There’s another consideration that the data cannot be completely received and sent through a single parcel, and has to be fragmented into pieces with bandwidth limits determining the amount of data that can be sent over time.